+Important: We updated this article with the most current data, links, and statistics in May 2022.
 In Puerto Rico, workers’ compensation coverage is mandatory for all employees.
-Unless you’re a federal employee, all claims are handled within the territory and approved requests are paid directly through the State Insurance Fund Corporation (SIFC).
+Unless you’re a federal employee, all claims are handled within the territory and approved requests are paid directly through the State Insurance Fund Corporation (CFSE).
 Any Puerto Rican who gets hurt or sick on the job and wants to file a workers’ comp claim should follow the specific steps set in place by government officials.
 Below, we list the usual steps to file a Puerto Rico workers’ compensation claim, plus statistical insights from the last five years of the program’s history.

 How to File Your Puerto Rico Workers’ Compensation Claim

-All employers on the island are required to carry Puerto Rico workers’ compensation coverage.
-Federal employees, however, must file their Puerto Rico workers’ compensation claims through the U.S. government.
+All employers on the island must provide Puerto Rico workers’ compensation coverage for their employees.
+Federal employees, however, must file Puerto Rico workers’ compensation claims through the U.S. government.
 This insurance policy protects everyone when a workplace injury or illness occurs.
-According to the Puerto Rico Industrial Commission, here’s how to file your claim:
+Here are the steps to apply for workers’ comp benefits:

-We realize that no two claims are identical, so your individual process may vary.
-For information about PR workers’ compensation benefits in English, see the Social Security Administration’s page.
+We realize that no two claims are identical, so your own process may vary.
+For information about PR workers’ compensation benefits in English, visit the Social Security Administration’s website.

 Puerto Rico Workers’ Compensation Statistics

 The annual workers’ compensation report from the Bureau of Labor Statistics (BLS) includes data for nearly all states and territories.
-This report lists total workers’ comp claims filed, how many employees missed work, and claims data across all job sectors.
-Our chart below shows exactly where Puerto Rico workers’ compensation claims fell from 2011 to 2015.
+This report lists total workers’ comp claims filed, how many employees missed work, and claims data for all job sectors.
+Our chart below shows Puerto Rico workers’ compensation claim data from 2016-2020:

 You May Qualify for Legal Assistance

 If the workers’ compensation process seems confusing, you’re not alone.
-That’s why we encourage you to speak with a knowledgeable advocate for free before starting your claim.
-A workers’ compensation advocate in our network would be happy to call and give you free advice by phone.
+That’s why we encourage you to speak with a compassionate local lawyer for free about your claim.
+A workers’ compensation advocate in our network will happily call within one business day to give you free claim advice by phone.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!